Skip to main content

 faf_init

-Create a starter .faf file by specifying project name, goal, and language.
+Creates a starter .faf file with project name, goal, and language to initialize project context for AI platforms.
 Generates a valid FAF YAML without overwriting existing files.

 Instructions